vushu/vex_logger/README.md

 # vex_logger

-## Description
+- simple
+- tiny
+- header only logger

-Just a simple and tiny header only logger, copy the logger.h in your project and use. all last logged are in /tmp/vex_log.txt;
+copy the logger.h in your project and use. all last logged are in /tmp/vex_log.txt;

 ## How to use